TayseRosa/js-web-drum/README.md

 <b>English:</b>
 The project was developed using the following technologies.

-- Expo
+- HTML5
-- React Native
+- CSS3
-- Switch
+- Javascript

 ---